 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Capacity development aspect is integrated as a part of the major aspects in the project (project readiness, procurement, and safeguard).
-The implementation for all outputs is ongoing.
+Output 4: Capacity development.
+This output is integrated as a part of the major aspects in the project (project readiness, procurement, and safeguard).

 |Summary of Environmental and Social Aspects|